Manapanthal: Plot

 Rajasekaran is an alcoholic, and his younger brother Gunasekaran is a successful medical practitioner.
 The widowed mother Kannamba showers her love and affection on her two sons and tries to reform Rajasekaran, with little success.
 Gunasekaran stays in another town with a widowed mother Dharuvamma and her sprightly daughter Malathi, who falls in love with him; he too seems to show some interest in her.

 However, on a rail journey to his hometown, Gunasekaran meets Dharmalingam, an elderly man with a daughter Suguna and both fall in love, and hope to marry soon.
 Meanwhile, Rajasekaran's mother hopes marriage will reform him and fixes his marriage with Suguna, not realising that Gunasekaran is love with her.

-The wedding happens, and Gunasekaran, due to an accident, is unable to attend it and does not known that the bride is Suguna.
+The wedding takes place.
+Gunasekaran, who is unable to attend due to an accident, does not known that the bride is Suguna.
 Later, when he meets her, he is shocked.
 Rajasekaran suspects his wife and brother when he learns that she was his lover earlier.
 He decides to kill them.
 Meanwhile, Kannamba dies, leaving behind all the property to her daughter-in-law.

 Gunasekaran puts on an act of having become an alcoholic and makes overtures to his sister-in-law Suguna, who slaps him.
 Seeing this, her husband realises the truth and apologises to her.
 The family is reunited.
 While travelling via train, Gunasekaran notices a young woman dressed as a bride lying on the railway track to commit suicide.
-The train stops in time and Gunasekaran finds that the women is Malathi, who is still in love with him.
+The train stops in time and Gunasekaran finds that the woman is Malathi, who is still in love with him.
 The two marry.